carpentries-incubator/docker-introduction/_episodes/04-docker-hub.md

 The easiest way to find containers is to search on Docker Hub, but sometimes software pages have a link to their containers from their home page.

+Note that anyone can create an account on Docker Hub and share a container there, so it's important to exercise caution when choosing a container on Docker Hub.
+These are some indicators that a container on Docker Hub is consistently maintained, functional and secure:

+- The image is updated regularly.
+- The image associated with a well established company, community, or other group that is well-known.
+- There is a Dockerfile or other listing of what has been installed to the container.
+- The image page has documentation on how to use the container.

+If a container is never updated, created by a random person, and does not have a lot of metadata, it is probably worth skipping over.
+Even if such a container is secure, it is not reproducible and not a dependable way to run research computations.

 > ## What container is right for you?
 >
 > Find a Docker container that's relevant to you.
+Take into account the suggestions
+> above of what to look for as you evaluate options.
 If you're unsuccessful in your search,
 > or don't know what to look for, you can use the R or Python containers we've
 > already seen.
 >